legacy-orchid/Website/content/docs/logs.md

 ---
 view::extends: _includes.docs_post_base
 view::yields: post_body
-pageTitle: - Some Markdown
+pageTitle: - Error log
 ---
 @verbatim
-#Журнал ошибок
+#Error log
 ----------

-Laravel использует для логгирования популярную библиотеку Monolog, Orchid использует парсер логирования, который позволяет получать данные для построения и анализа.
+Laravel uses for logging the popular library Monolog, Orchid uses A logging parser that allows you to obtain data for building and analysis.

 @endverbatim